hygieia/hygieia/Setup.md

 mongo 192.168.64.2/admin  --eval 'db.getSiblingDB("dashboard").createUser({user: "db", pwd: "dbpass", roles: [{role: "readWrite", db: "dashboard"}]})'
 ```

-# create a docker-compose.override.yml to configure your environment
+## Create a docker-compose.override.yml to configure your environment
-## These are the most common entries, the uncommented ones are mandatory if you want the collector to work
+### These are the most common entries, the uncommented ones are mandatory if you want the collector to work
 ### For dev/testing you will find it useful to change the CRON entries to "0 * * * * *"
 ```
 hygieia-github-scm-collector: